-If you only want to keep a copy of the sync items and their settings (the ones you can change in the settings window), you can export them from the File menu or the main window context menu (which you can open with a right-click).
-This is the preferred way of saving the sync settings when you are planning to install SyncTime on a new Mac and want to import the sync items again, knowing that the syncs from the old Mac are up to date and the internal snapshots used by SyncTime to track the state, if any, can be automatically recreated on the next sync.
+If you want to create a copy of the sync items and their settings, you can export them from the File menu or the main window context menu (which you can open with a right-click).
+This is the preferred way of saving the sync settings when you are planning to use SyncTime on a new Mac, knowing that the syncs from the old Mac are up to date and the internal snapshots used by SyncTime to track the state (if any) can be automatically recreated with the first sync on the new Mac.

-The app preferences, including the sync settings, are saved in (according to macOS standards)
+The app preferences are saved at (according to macOS standards)

-Any other files in this directory are symbolic links created automatically by macOS and can be excluded.
-To exclude everything except for the paths mentioned above, you can add the source as an explicitly excluded file, then add the paths above as included.
+To exclude everything except the important files, add the source itself as an explicitly excluded file and the other files as included.
 Please refer to Filters for more information about this technique.

-When replacing the app preferences file, you need to restart your Mac before it is correctly read.
-Also, please note that manually replacing the snapshot files but importing previously exported sync items (as opposed to also replacing the app preferences file) won’t work, as the IDs of the imported sync items will not be the same as the ones referenced in the snapshots.
+Note: manually replacing the snapshot files but importing previously exported sync items by using the Import command in SyncTime (as opposed to replacing the app preferences file) won’t work, as the IDs of the imported sync items will not be the same as the ones referenced in the snapshots.